microsoft/MCW-ML-Ops/Whiteboard design session/WDS student guide - MLOps.md

 **Business needs**

-Directions: With all the participants at your table, answer the following questions and list the answers on a flip chart:
+Directions: With your team, answer the following questions and be prepared to present your solution to others:

-1. Who should you present this solution to?
+1. Who will you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?

 2. What customer business needs do you need to address with your solution?

 **Design**

-Directions: With all participants at your table, respond to the following questions on a flip chart:
+Directions: With your team, respond to the following questions:

 *High-level architecture*